 Here are more details of a typical session.
 All times are approximate as we like to be spontaneous and flexible.

-The children find their name label on the board in the foyer and choose a peg for their coat and bag.
-They go into the main hall, where they are greeted and registered by a member of staff.
-The children can then find their artwork name label and place it on the table where the session’s creations will be put for collection at hometime.
-Fruit/vegetable donations are put in the basket and lunch boxes on the counter.
+The children find their named peg for their coat and bag.
+Any other belonging can be placed in their tray.
+This is where any art work, creations or letters will be placed for collection at home time.
+They collect their name card from the board go into the main hall, where they are greeted and registered by a member of staff.
+Fruit/vegetable donations and snack boxes are put in the snack tray and lunch boxes in the trolley.
 Parents/carers are able to explore an activity with their child while they settle in.

 The “special helper” (each child has a turn at being the day’s helper) rings the triangle to let the children know that it is circle time.
-This is an opportunity for the children to say good morning and share news or an item brought from home.
-The special helper then counts the children and collects the day’s item from the surprise box.
+This is an opportunity for the children to say good morning and find out about the days activities.
+We say ‘good morning’ in sign and in each child’s home language.
+The special helper then counts the children and displays today’s weather on the chart.

 Music & movement and story time.

-The special helper for that day is asked to open the inner door with a member of staff and invite the parents/carers in to collect children who are not staying for lunch.
+We share special achievements or things their child has particularly enjoyed during the session.
+Parents/carers are invited in to collect children who are not staying for lunch.
 The children collect their treasured work, we say our goodbyes and give any relevant information to parents.
-It is so important to share special achievements or things their child has particularly enjoyed during the session.